openstack/horizon/doc/source/topics/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This one is the opposite of the unexpected method call.
 This one means you
-tol mox to expect a call and it didn't happen.
+told mox to expect a call and it didn't happen.
 This is almost always the
 result of an error in the conditions of the test.
 Using the
 :meth:`~horizon.test.TestCase.assertNoFormErrors` and
 :meth:`~horizon.test.TestCase.assertMessageCount` will make it readily apparent